sarkarchandan/ROSCrypto/README.md

 ## Installation

-##### Having a suitable ROS distribution installed, following simple steps could be carried out in order to have this project up and running in the Linux environment.
+##### Having a suitable ROS distribution and CMake version 3.11 or above installed, following simple steps could be carried out in order to have this project up and running in the Linux environment.
 This project is created with ROS Melodic distribution on Ubuntu 18.04.

 ```bash
 # Clone or download the project